Summer BBQ Series: How to Grill the Perfect Steak

 2. Flip and cook the other side until you have moisture pooling on the top again,

-3. Turn down the heat slightly and keep grilling until your steak feels very firm under the back of your tongs.
+3. Turn down the heat slightly and grill until your steak feels firm under the back of your tongs.

 PAN-FRIED-STEAK-timing-doneness